-Each day, our On-Farm Inspectors are taking steps to help limit the amount of close contact they have with their clients, co-workers and the public.
+Each day, our adjuster are taking steps to help limit the amount of close contact they have with their clients, co-workers and the public.
 Whenever possible, they will speak with clients and gather key information by phone or email.
-Clients can submit any necessary documents by email or fax, and as needed, an inspector can take a photo of receipts during a farm visit, while ensuring minimal contact.
+Clients can submit any necessary documents by email or fax, and as needed, an adjuster can take a photo of receipts during a farm visit, while ensuring minimal contact.

-During this time, AFSC inspectors are encouraged to meet clients at the inspection sites.
-Once at the site, it is important that both the inspector and client maintain physical distancing protocols.
-Once the inspection is completed, inspectors will email a copy of the inspection report to the client to review and sign off.
+During this time, AFSC adjusters are encouraged to meet clients at the inspection sites.
+Once at the site, it is important that both the adjuster and client maintain physical distancing protocols.
+Once the inspection is completed, adjusters will email a copy of the inspection report to the client to review and sign off.
 Clients can send an email indicating their acceptance of the inspection report, in place of a signature.